llefaucheur/GRAPH_INTERPRETER/README.md

 1.  **Accelerate time to market**

-For system integrators and OEM : develop complex DSP/ML stream processing.
-Go fast from prototypes validated on a computer to final tuning steps on board, by loading the graph description <u>without</u> device recompilation.
+Made for system integrators and OEM who develop complex DSP/ML stream processing.
+Helps going fast from prototypes validated on a computer to final tuning steps on production boards, by loading a graph of computing nodes <u>without</u> device recompilation.

 2.  **NanoApps repositories**

-Provide opaque interfaces to the platform memory hierarchy, and arrange the data flow is translated in the desired formats between nanoApps.
-Prepare the conditions where nanoApps will be delivered in hashed binary.
+Provide to the nodes an opaque interface of the platform memory hierarchy.
+Arranges the data flow is translated in the node desired formats.
+Prepares the conditions where node (nanoApps) will be delivered in a protected binary format.

 3.  **Portability, scalability**

-Use the same stream-based processing methodology from devices using 2kBytes of RAM to multiprocessors with heterogeneous architectures.
+Use the same stream-based processing methodology from devices using 1kBytes of internal RAM to multiprocessor heterogeneous architectures.
+Nodes can be produced in various programming languages.
+The Graph are portable when interpreted on another platform.

 ***HOW***